GenXProject/GenX.jl/docs/src/data_documentation.md

 #### 3.2.15 vre_stor_wind_power.csv

 Reports wind generation in AC terms by each co-located VRE and storage resource in each model time step.

+#### 3.2.16 maint_down.csv

+Only written if at least one plant has the scheduled maintenance formulation enabled.
+Reports the number of resource-components which are under maintenance during each model time step.